-A notable observation is the consistency of the optimal models across O3a and O3b, which may indicate that the algorithm could exhibit stable behavior across different portions of the observing run.
-This is a valuable insight, as it suggests that the model may not require frequent retraining during a data acquisition campaign, making it more practical for real-time or near real-time applications.
-This hypothesis is explored in the following section.
+In addition, we investigate the robustness of the trained models across datasets.
+Specifically, models trained on O3a data are evaluated on the O3b dataset and vice versa, allowing us to assess cross-dataset generalization and stability.
+The results of this analysis are discussed in Section V.

 It is also interesting to compare these values with those reported in other studies, such as \cite{CaudillRF} and \cite{HodgeRF}.
 The number of trees is similar across all studies, except for the ringdown-only analysis in \cite{CaudillRF}, which uses a different configuration.
 Furthermore, other hyperparameters explored in those works—such as leaf size and the splitting criterion—are broadly consistent with those used in this study.
 This supports the hypothesis that, for this class of problems, where the complexity and range of input features are comparable, the Random Forest algorithm tends to converge toward a similar model architecture.